 - for chemicals and cleaning equipment in the bathroom, a secure and lockable box can be stored next to the toilet.

 - any items that could cause harm in the kitchen should be kept in a cupboard at eye level and secured with a lock.

-- smoke detectors (such as this toast friendly version) are cheap and easy to install, you should place one on each level of the house and one carbon monoxide detector in the kitchen
+- smoke detectors are cheap and easy to install, you should place one on each level of the house and one carbon monoxide detector in the kitchen.

 Anything that is looped is a potential strangulation threat.

 - cables behind televisions and telephone cords.